norbert-acedanski/supernatural-guide/README.md

 - Dean is mocking Rowena in S11E23
 - Sam and Dean's mom is revived in S11E23 by th Darkness
 - Dean killed Hitler in S12E05
+- Sam and Dean are held in prison for at least 6 weeks, 2 days and 10 hours

 # TODO:
 - finish all seasons and episodes.